-A completed Course Request sheet must be on file in the Guidance Office by May 1st of the previous school year.
-Courses will be selected for any student who does not turn in a completed Course Request sheet.
+Completed Course Requests must be on file in the Guidance Office by May 1st of the previous school year.
+Courses will be selected for any student who does not complete Course selections by the deadline.
 After May 1st, a request for a schedule change will be granted ONLY if it meets one of the following criteria: